 Direct debit is an automated payment method where you allow a third party to collect money from your account on a regular basis.
 Similarly, a standing order is when you allow your bank to pay a fixed amount to another account on a regular basis.
 For both of these payments, if it’s happening in the UK, you will need to provide your sort code and account number.

-For example, if you want to pay your monthly rent in the UK by direct debit or standing order, you have to provide your landlord with your account number and sort code.
+For example, if you want to pay your monthly rent in the UK by direct debit or standing order, you must provide your landlord with your account number and sort code.

 When Registering for Mobile Banking or Online Banking Account in the UK